Visit Mallorca Estadi (Son Moix)

 What were the names of the RCD Mallorca stadium?

 The arena was originally known as Estadi de Son Moix.
 From 2004 to 2010, due to a sponsorship deal, the venue was called ONO Estadi and from 2010 to 2017 Iberostar Estadi.
-It reached another deal in 2020, when it was renamed Visit Mallorca Estadi.
+It reached another deal in 2020, when it was renamed Visit Mallorca Estadi (the name was in effect until 2022).
+The current name is Estadi Mallorca Son Moix.

-How Visit Mallorca Estadi compares to other LaLiga stadiums?
+How Estadi Mallorca Son Moix compares to other LaLiga stadiums?

-What temporary stands have been built in the Palma de Mallorca stadium?
+What changes have been made to the stadium in Palma de Mallorca?

-During the 2012/13 season, additional temporary rows of stands were added to the west stand, bringing the spectators closer to the pitch.
-At the end of 2015, a temporary stand was opened behind the north goal, located along the end line of the pitch and interfering with the athletics track.
+During the 2012/13 season, additional temporary rows of stands were added to the west stand, bringing the audience closer to the pitch.
+In late 2015, meanwhile, a temporary stand was opened behind the north goal, located along the end line of the pitch and interfering with the athletics track.

-What are the plans for the future of the stadium in Palma de Mallorca?
+What did the 2022–2024 redevelopment of the stadium in Palma de Mallorca include?

 Advertisement